 Leiden University is strongly committed to diversity within its community and especially welcomes applications from members of underrepresented groups.

-Enquiries about the Chair can be made to Prof Sybille Lammes, Academic Director of LUCAS, e-mail firstname.lastname@example.org.
-Enquiries about the procedure and conditions can be made to email@example.com.
+Enquiries about the Chair can be made to Prof Dr Sybille Lammes, Academic Director of LUCAS, e-mail: email@example.com.
+Enquiries about the procedure and conditions can be made to firstname.lastname@example.org.

-- Curriculum Vitae including a list of publications;
+- Curriculum Vitae including a list of publications and research projects;

-- An outline of your research plans for the coming 5 years and their fit within the LUCAS research agenda (max.
+- an outline of your research plans for the coming 18 months and their fit within the LUCAS research agenda (max.
 2 A4);

-- An outline of your teaching vision and plans for the coming 5 years (max.
+- an outline of your teaching vision and plans for the coming 18 months (max.
 2 A4);

 The selection procedure may include a trial lecture and an assessment.
-Interviews with shortlisted candidates are expected to take place early to September 2021.
+Interviews with shortlisted candidates are expected to take place in March and April 2022.